Please Enable Javascript to Continue. We apologize for any inconvenience.

 Age: 21

-Citizenship Required: U.S. Citizen or lawfully allowed to work in the U.S.
+Citizenship Required: Lawfully allowed to work in the U.S.

 Ability to Read/Speak English: Yes

-Academy Certification: Ability to obtain a FFI certification upon completion of the Washington State Fire Academy (City will send candidate to Academy)
+Academy Certification: Ability to obtain a Firefighter II certification upon completion of the Washington State Fire Academy.
+(City will send candidate to Academy).

 Necessary Certifications: Possess a Washington State Paramedic Certification, National Registry or other state equivalency with the ability to be certified in Washington.